The Jamies: Career

 Several singles followed "Summertime, Summertime" (many written by Tom Jameson), but none of these were hits.
 In 1962, "Summertime, Summertime" was re-released and became a hit again, this time peaking at No. 38.

 The song's fame far eclipsed the band's; The Fortunes, the Doodletown Pipers, Hobby Horse, Jan and Dean, and Sha Na Na all covered the tune, and it was used in commercials for Buick, Ken-L Ration Burger Time Dog Food, Applebee's and McDonald's.
 It was also featured in the 1978 film Fingers.

 Tom Jameson died from cancer on July 19, 2009, at the age of 72.
-Arthur Blair passed away at age 82 on January 8, 2020 in Fruitland, Idaho.
+Arthur Blair died at age 82 on January 8, 2020, in Fruitland, Idaho.